-Applicants who have earned a bachelor's degree from Huntington University within the past 10 years with a cumulative GPA of 3.5 or higher are eligible for automatic admission into the doctorate of occupational therapy program provided they meet all other admission prerequisites.
+Applicants who have earned a bachelor's degree from Huntington University within the past 10 years with a cumulative GPA of 3.5 or higher are eligible for automatic admission into the doctoral program in occupational therapy, provided they meet all other admission prerequisites.
 Additional review will be required for Huntington University graduates who earned their bachelor's degrees 10 years or more prior to applying to the program.

-The OTD degree is a 3-year, full-time, eight-term program.
+The OTD program is a full-time, eight-term program over three years.

-The curriculum is very rigorous with 18 to 19 credit hours per semester.
+Huntington University’s rigorous OTD curriculum requires 18 to 19 credit hours per semester.
 Students should be prepared to designate evenings and weekends to extensive study, reading, and writing.

-The OTD program is designed as a cohort group where students complete a series of courses full time.
-Year 3 allows for part-time at 50% minimum for fieldwork II and the experiential component.
+Huntington University’s OTD program is designed as a cohort group where students complete a series of courses full-time.
+The program’s third year allows for part-time study at 50% minimum for Fieldwork II and the experiential component.
 Going part-time would delay graduation accordingly.

 Yes.
-This OTD program is designed for students who currently hold a baccalaureate (undergraduate) degree, or are in the process of earning one prior to the start of the OTD classes.
+This OTD program is designed for students who currently hold a baccalaureate (undergraduate) degree or are in the process of earning one prior to the start of OTD classes.